CristianoAlchaar/ignite-reactjs-timer/README.md

 Instructions on how to use the project:

-1. Open your web browser and navigate to `http://localhost:3000/`
+1. Open your web browser and navigate to your localhost
 2. Start the timer and select a project
-3. Add more projects and switch between them using the dropdown menu
+3. Stop, pause the page or let time runs out to conclude it
 4. View the history of completed timers

 ## Features